 I've made this a few times and it always goes over pretty well.
 Though sometimes i think the chicken can be a little bland.
 I seem to always end up adding way more salt than I feel comfortable adding and it still comes out a little bland tasting.
 HOWEVER, everyone says they like it a lot.
 I do feel like it's expensive to make and kind of labor intensive, more of a Sunday afternoon type meal because it's always good to give it time to rest.
 I made it after work one evening and it was finally done around 8:45 p.m. and everyone was so hungry they ate it super hot and it didn't seem to go over as well.
 On a weeknight, I find it easier to buy everything the day before or have it ready to go right when I get home.
 This is one of those recipes, too, that is better the next day.

-Not sure how anyone could say it didn't have flavor --- it was terrific!!! i cooked the tomato mixture a little longer than the recipe called for, as it had alot of liquid. i also used more tortillas, because i used a 9 x 13 pan. it IS time consuming - next time i will probably make two since i'm going through the trouble, and freeze one.
+Not sure how anyone could say it didn't have flavor --- it was terrific!!! i cooked the tomato mixture a little longer than the recipe called for, as it had alot of liquid. i also used more tortillas, because i used a 9 x 13 pan. it IS time consuming - next time i will probably make two since i'm going through the trouble, and freeze one. we really loved it!

 I have been making this recipe since it was first published in 2006.
 It is an awesome dish.
 A bit time consuming to make but overall well worth the time.
 Usually a weekend meal with leftovers for the week.